Sankey Diagram

 Sankey diagrams visualize flows between nodes where the arrow width represents the quantity or magnitude.
 They are ideal for showing energy transfers, budget allocations, or user journey flows.

-Section titled “What You Get”Mermaid Studio provides basic support for Sankey diagrams:
+Section titled “IDE Support”Mermaid Studio provides enhanced support for Sankey diagrams:

 - Find usages to locate where nodes are referenced